cksystemsteaching/selfie/book.md

 more selfie.s
 ```

-The output should look like this:
+The output should be similar to this:

 ```
 0x0(~1): 0x000322B7: lui t0,0x32